 CAD stands for Computer Aided Design and is a design process which involves software that aids this process.
 It is used all the time when designing packaging.
 It enables the industry to be more creative and packaging to be more easily imagined and tweaked.
 The evolution of CAD systems has revolutionised many design and engineering industries and is now used widely.
-Usually when people refer to CAD there are referring to the software used.
+Usually when people refer to CAD they are referring to the software used.
 A common misconception is that the software is simply drawing software, or a graphic user interface but this is not the case.
 It refers to software that helps any part of the process and for a multitude of industries.
 CAD design software can be used to create 2D or 3D models with precise measurements, angles, and dimensions.

 The use of CAD software requires a combination of tools and mathematical equations as well as drawing skills in order to get the design precise.
 CAD software is not a walk in the park and people often require lots of training and experience.
 Industries that use CAD on a daily basis include architecture firms, engineers, and product designers.

 What are the benefits of CAD in packaging design?

 One of the most obvious benefits of the software is its accuracy.
-All your designs can be extremely accurate with the use of these systems which enables better and faster products.
+All of your packaging designs can be extremely accurate with the use of these systems which enables better and faster products.
 The system creates much less room for errors than manual design.
 Your packaging needs to be completely accurate in order to keep your products safe and Computer Aided Manufacturing software helps with this.

-With CAD systems, you can visualise the end product much more easily.
+With CAD systems, it is possible to visualise the end product much more easily.
 You don’t need to create hundreds of sketches from every angle and can easily make adaptations in order to visualise different versions of the product you are creating.
 When we design our packaging it is important for us that our clients can visualise and understand what the end product will look like in the real world.